Covariant Lie Derivatives and (Super-)Gravity: The covariant Lie derivatives of (Super-)Gravity

 \subsubsection{Diffeomorphism vs local translational symmetry}

-Given a pure gravitational field configuration $(e,\om)$ on bosonic manifold $\bosonic{X}$, i.e., a coframe and an $\mathrm{SO}(1,d)$-connection respectively, the natural covariant Lie derivative from Ex. \ref{LiftingViaChosenConnection} appears naturally when considering the diffeomorphism (gauge) symmetry of the theory and its relation to the would-be translational gauge symmetry.
+Recall, a (pure) gravitational field configuration on a bosonic manifold $\bosonic{X}$ in the first-order formalism is given by a pair $(e,\om)$, where $e$ is a coframe $e\in \Omega^{1}(\bosonic{X}; \, \FR^{1,d}_{\mathrm{SO}(1,d)})$ and $\omega$ is Lorentzian connection respectively, defined with respect to a background principal $\mathrm{SO}(1,d)$-bundle $\bosonic{P}\rightarrow \bosonic{X}$ -- the latter henceforth to be referred to as an (\textit{abstract}) ``$\mathrm{SO}(1,d)$-structure''.\footnote{This nomenclature is related, but is in slight clash, with the standard usage of the term \textit{(classical)} $G$-structure in the differential geometry literature, whereby it is used to refer to $G$-principal \textit{subbundles} of the \textit{frame bundle} $F\bosonic{X}$.
+See Rem. \ref{AnotherGeometricCharacterization} for more on the relation of the two notions in the current setting of $\mathrm{SO(1,d)}$-structures and the metric vs coframe formalisms in field theory.} The natural covariant Lie derivative from Ex. \ref{LiftingViaChosenConnection} appears naturally when considering the diffeomorphism (gauge) symmetry of the theory and its relation to the would-be translational gauge symmetry.
 The main point here is that \textit{on-shell} configurations of $D=1+d$ dimensional Einstein--Cartan gravity with Lagrangian

 have, in particular, vanishing torsion\footnote{Hence once solved for the Levi--Civita connection, one passes to the second-order formulation of general relativity.}

 and as such the natural covariant derivative of the coframe, acting as the (off-shell) gauge symmetry generated by spacetime vector fields, reduces to